bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 Called just after the component is connected to the DOM (i.e. the component element is attached to the DOM).

 This handler may be called several times in the component life cycle, every time the component element is attached to the DOM.
-A component can be attached to the DOM or detached from the DOM mulitple times.
-For example if the component is conditionaly displayed by using the [if directive](#/directives/if), it will be detached / attached every time the `if` state changes.
+A component can be attached to the DOM or detached from the DOM multiple times.
+For example if the component is conditionally displayed by using the [if directive](#/directives/if), it will be detached / attached every time the `if` state changes.

 This handler can be used to add event listeners, setup timers etc.